jonathan-politzki/instagram-actor/README.md

 # Instagram Analysis & Prospect Discovery System

 A tool that analyzes Instagram profiles, identifies ideal customer profiles (ICPs) from followers and engaged users, and helps brands understand their audience for improved marketing strategies.
+It can also analyze individual Instagram user profiles for influence metrics.

 ## Overview

 This system combines AI and rule-based approaches to:
 1. Analyze Instagram brand profiles
+2. Analyze Instagram user profiles
-2. Identify engaged users and potential ideal customers
+3. Identify engaged users and potential ideal customers
-3. Filter for real people vs. bots or businesses
+4. Filter for real people vs. bots or businesses
-4. Generate marketing insights and recommendations
+5. Generate marketing insights and recommendations

 ## Current Implementation Status

 - ✅ Brand profile and posts collection via Apify
+- ✅ User profile and influence analysis
 - ✅ Comment collection and analysis
 - ✅ User filtering based on quality thresholds
 - ✅ Public profile detection to save analysis time